Pneumonia-Detection-using-EdgeML/balena-cam-tinyml/README.md

 This project is also based on the great [BalenaCam project](https://github.com/balenalabs/balena-cam) to live stream your camera's feed by running a webapp in a container.
 For this application we leverage the multi-containers feature of Balena by adding a second container running Edge Impulse webAssembly inference engine inside a Node.js server.
 The 2 containers communicate with each other through websockets.
 The `balena-cam` webapp has been modified to call the inference engine every second and display the results of the Pneumonia Classification expert on the webpage.

+## Disclaimer
+*This application is intended for informational, educational and research purposes only.
+It is not, and it is not intended, for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment or prevention of pneumonia.
+Health care providers should exercise their own independent clinical judgment when using this application in conjunction with patient care.*

 ## Getting started

 ### Hardware